fleaflet/flutter_map/getting-started/explanation/raster-vs-vector-tiles.md

 ### Using Vector Tiles

 Due to the complications mentioned above, 'flutter\_map' does not natively support vector tiles.
 However, vector tiles can be used with a [community maintained plugin (`vector_map_tiles`)](https://github.com/greensopinion/flutter-vector-map-tiles) to do this.

-The plugin also supports 'mixed' mode to get the best of both worlds: using raster images during animations to improve performance, and vector rendering to provide sharp visuals and custom theming when idle.